radicallyopensecurity/pentext/README.md

 When a file is saved, the correct structure is used and when the directory is updated, the file should show up green and should be handled by the pentext system without hassle.

-'Please keep in mind that this Visual Editor is in Beta, and may still contain some bugs.
-It is NOT necessary to use the Visual Editor to make use of the OWASP PenText framework.'
+**Please keep in mind that this Visual Editor is in Beta, and may still contain some bugs.
+It is NOT necessary to use the Visual Editor to make use of the OWASP PenText framework.**